 - Suction issues when using attachments

-The cyclonic technology in the Linx stick vacuum ensures that minimal suction power is lost during use.
-The handle can also recline which makes reaching under furniture far easier.
+The cyclonic technology features in the Linx stick vacuum ensures that minimal suction power is lost during use.
+The handle can also recline low, which makes reaching pet hair, dirt, and debris under furniture and around them far easier.

-The low-profile floor head of the Linx further increases its sub-furniture cleaning capabilities — and its efficacy on hardwood floors.
+The Linx low-profile floor head further increases its sub-furniture home cleaning capabilities and its brush efficacy on hardwood floors.

-Its filter is also fully rinsable which could save you money on replacements.
+Its filter feature is also fully washable, which could save you money on the best replacements.

-You’ll find that the 20-foot long vacuum power cord gives you more range than most people would need.
-Overall, the household name doesn’t disappoint anyone with this vacuum.
+You’ll find that the 20-foot long vacuum power cord gives you more quick range type than most people would need.
+Overall, the household name doesn’t disappoint anyone with this vacuum type.
+The price is budget-friendly, too.

 - Lossless suction